My Ocean: A Podcast

 February 15, 2018

-EPISODE 3: Serving the oceans
+Jessica Schultz: Serving the oceans

 How do you get from serving in Afghanistan to observing sea stars as they lose their limbs in B.C.’s Howe Sound?
 Just ask Jess Schultz.
 She’s a marine ecologist with Ocean Wise and has helped keep tabs on species old and new in North America’s southernmost fjord.
 Much of its wildlife disappeared after a copper mine fed waste into it for decades, and Jess is part of the team that’s helping revive this vital ecosystem.
 It’s all part of her drive to serve a purpose greater than herself, whether it’s her country or the ocean.